MakeMagazinDE/HOAX/LATEST/readme.md

 05/28/2014

+* Added FPGA #28052014 with better treble response on Leslie sim
 * HX3 Remote had a small bug in "Write Basics" function that transmitted "1" instead of "255" value with Booleans (Enables etc.) of value "true".
 Fixed with version 1.09 (online).
 * Fixed small bug in HX3 firmware that prevented saving of Amp122 resp.
 Leslie Volume Pot Enable by MenuPanel.